 A hospital created for the community

 Phelps County Regional Medical Center’s rich historical background began in 1949 as a grassroots effort among residents in Rolla and the surrounding communities to build a much-needed local medical facility.
-Through philanthropic efforts by community businesses and area residents, construction of the Phelps Regional Memorial Hospital, as it was called in the early years, was completed on ground donated by the Rolla Lions Club and opened to the public in March 1951.
+Through philanthropic efforts by community businesses and area residents, construction of the Phelps County Memorial Hospital, as it was called in the early years, was completed on ground donated by the Rolla Lions Club and opened to the public in March 1951.

-Phelps Regional Memorial Hospital was a symbol of pride for the community.
+Phelps County Memorial Hospital was a symbol of pride for the community.
 Upon opening, the Rolla Daily News reported, “Its [Phelps Regional Memorial Hospital] completion represents a long-cherished hope of many hundreds of persons of the county.
 It stands today as a tribute to hard work and sacrifice on the part of persons with enough civic pride and enough interest in health and welfare for themselves and their fellows to work and fight for such a facility.”

 Exceptional healthcare facility